sandruxflux/INSAroom_Manager/README.md

 The project follows a Microservices Architecture powered by Spring Boot and Spring Cloud.

 Components:
-1)**Eureka Server (EurekaServerMS)**: The Service Registry that allows microservices to find each other dynamically.
+1) **Eureka Server (EurekaServerMS)**: The Service Registry that allows microservices to find each other dynamically.

-2)**Orchestrator (OrchestratorMS)**: The "brain" of the system.
+2) **Orchestrator (OrchestratorMS)**: The "brain" of the system.
 It contains the business logic, communicates with Eureka to find services, and logs every action into a MySQL database.

-3)**Actuator Microservices (LightMS, DoorMS, WindowsMS)**: Each service manages a specific hardware component.
+3) **Actuator Microservices (LightMS, DoorMS, WindowsMS)**: Each service manages a specific hardware component.
 They are built with a standard Controller-Service-Model pattern.

-4)**Sensor Microservice (PresenceMS)**: Monitors activity within the rooms to inform the Orchestrator's decisions.
+4) **Sensor Microservice (PresenceMS)**: Monitors activity within the rooms to inform the Orchestrator's decisions.

 # 🛠 Tech Stack
 **Framework**: Spring Boot 3.x